 So there you go!
 It can be nerve-wracking, tossing out so many papers that we are used to holding onto.
 But with the help of modern technology, you can say BUH BYE to all those stacks lying around driving you crazy!

-Also, before I leave, did you now I have my own productivity program?
+Also, before I leave, did you know I have my own productivity program?
 It's true!
-It launched this Spring and already, thousands of Freebs have been able to completely overhaul their productivity and decrease workload because of it!
+It launched this Spring and already, thousands of Freebs have been able to completely overhaul their productivity and decrease their workload because of it!
 It's an online course, so all you need is a screen to make the magic happen.
 Intrigued?
 Use the code “AUGUST” for 15% off my productivity program for the entire month of August!

 How do you organize your papers?
 If you have an organization system that you love, feel free to share it below.
 I just love seeing how you Freebs do things in your own homes!